Laymer/dotfiles/README.md

-# jpscaletti dotfiles
+# JPScaletti dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.